-GOAL: The goal of this task to synthesise research and theory with your professional knowledge, practice and engagement to prepare you to meet the requirements of the Quality Teaching Performance Assessment (QTPA).
+GOAL: The goal of this task is to meet the requirements of the Quality Teaching Performance Assessment (QTPA).
 PRODUCT: Oral and Written Piece FORMAT: The QTPA forms two parts; Part 1: Written Components A, B and C. This part is due five working days after completion of the PEx.
 Part 2: Oral Presentation/Component D will occur the week following the submission of your written components.
-You will receive your QTPA timeline on completion of your PEx, including the date for your oral pre sentation.
-Please note: if you have PEx make up days these will need to be approved through the Education extension to QTPA submission to be applied.
+You will receive your QTPA timeline on completion of your PEx, including the date for your oral presentation.
+Please note: if you have PEx make up days these will need to be approved through the Education Placements team for an extension to QTPA submission to be applied.
 No further extensions are permitted.
-Placements team for an The QTPA is an assessment of your teaching performance within your final PEx.
+The QTPA is an assessment of your teaching performance within your final PEx.
 It is designed to measure your knowledge, skills and ability in relation to the Graduate level of the Australian Professional Standards for Teachers.
 The QTPA is based on your planning, teaching and assessment practices during a learning sequence within your PEx.
 Important: For further information on the requirements for the QTPA please refer to the QTPA support resources in Canvas: Assessment Task 5 - QTPA.
 Specifically, please refer to the Task Information Booklet.

 CRITERIA: No. Learning Outcome assessed 1 Effectively document and articulate evaluation of personal beliefs about teaching and learning practices that are informed by theory/research evidence.
-3567 2 Effectively document mastery of application of the teaching and learning context, evaluation of student achievement, the establishment of student learning goals and the planning of a teaching and learning sequence to support student learning.
-02367 3 Verbal articulation of mastery in designing and planning for student learning, implementation of teaching and learning sequence, and evaluation of the impact on student learning.
-12345 67 4 Verbal articulation and evidence of the application of professional learning to professional 5 6 knowledge and the impact to support student success.
+3567 2 Effectively document an understanding of the teaching and learning context, evaluation of student achievement, the establishment of student learning goals and the planning of a teaching and learning sequence to support student learning.
+12367 3 Verbal articulation of designing and planning for student learning, implementation of teaching and learning sequence, and evaluation of the impact on student learning.
+12345 67 4 Verbal articulation and evidence of the benefits of professional learning to professional knowledge and the impact to support student success.
+5 6